Citrus Gall Wasp

 - Removing all newly formed galls that don’t show signs of exit holes before the end of winter.
 Old galls have already been exited.
 Prune only a maximum of 1/3 of the tree to avoid stressing it too much.

-- Hanging yellow sticky traps inside infected trees from mid-August to trap emerging adult wasps.
-The yellow is an attractant and the sticky traps are impossible for the wasp to escape.
-Better still are the yellow traps with pheromones which attract the wasp.
-Remember to twist the top so that the pheromone is released.
-Do not leave on after November as the wasps are no longer about and you may inadvertently trap beneficial insects and even small birds.
+- From mid-August, hanging yellow sticky traps with a chemical attractant inside to trap emerging adult wasps.
+The yellow is an attractant and the sticky coating makes it impossible for the wasp to escape.
+Remember to twist the top so that the chemical is released.
+Since beneficial insects may also be attracted to this trap, do not leave on after November as the wasps are no longer about and even small birds may become trapped.

 - Destroying infected stems by burning or bagging.